chatthillscharter/chcs-governance/working_agenda.md

 # About This Document
 This is a working agenda.
 As we get closer to our board meeting, the agenda will become more finalized.
 Until it's status is "final," it is only representative of the issues that the board thinks that it may need to talk about, not what the board will work on at the next meeting.

-## June Agenda Items
+## July Agenda Items

 ### Minutes and Agenda Approval
-* Approval of Minutes from May Board Meeting
-* Approval of Minutes from June Special Board Meetings
+* Approval of June Minutes
-* Approval of Agenda
-* Approval of Conflict of Interest Policy

 ## Principal's Report
-* Hiring Report
-* End of Year Budget Report
+* End of Year Data Review
-* MAP Test score review
-* Enrollment Update
+* DCI Position

-## Consent Agenda
-* Approval of Board Ethics Policy
-* Approval of Board Conflict of Interest Policy
-* Hiring of New Teachers
+* School Goals for the Year

 ### New Business
-1. Appoint Jeanelle Greene Wright Director of Operations
-2. Appoint Richard Lennert Dean of Student Culture
-3. Appoint Walter Buttler to Principal
-4. Adopt 2015/16 School Year Budget
-5. End of School Year Review
-6. Approval of New Teachers
+1. Approval of Board Retreat Contract

-### Task Forces/Teams
-1. Budget/Finance
-2. Facilities Planning
-3. Principal Search
-4. Website
-5. Policy Review
-6. Curriculum Review

 <hr/>